Sam Houston holds off McNeese for share of Southland title

 For the eighth — and final — time, the Sam Houston Bearkats are Southland Conference champions.

-The win clinched at least a share of the Southland Conference title.
-The Bearkats (5-0) can secure the championship outright with a loss by Incarnate Word to Northwestern State on Saturday night, or with a win at UIW next weekend.
+The win clinched the Bearkats' first Southland Conference title since 2016 and their third under head coach K.C.
+Keeler, tying Ron Randleman for the most by a coach in program history.
+Sam Houston (5-0) secured the outright championship and an automatic bid to the FCS playoffs later Saturday night when Incarnate Word was upset by Northwestern State.

-Given the adversity his team has faced over the past year, from the season being delayed due to the pandemic to not having a true locker room due to field house renovations, Sam Houston head coach K.C.
-Keeler admitted after the game that his third Southland title feels a little sweeter than the rest.
+Given the adversity his team has faced over the past year, from the season being delayed due to the pandemic to not having a true locker room due to field house renovations, Keeler admitted after the game that this Southland title feels a little sweeter than the rest.

 "It really does," the coach said.
 "These guys have had to go through so many different things, and they don't even say a word about it. ...
 They just wanted to play football.
 These guys just come to work every day and have a ball.